-5 minutes-students getting their binders out, I take Status of the Class by calling on student names and coding what they are working on with this.
+5 minutes-students getting their binders out, I take Status of the Class by calling on student names and coding what they are working on with this Status of the Class page.

 35 minutes-students working/teacher conferencing

-Next up, the Writing Process.
+Next up, we go over the Writing Process.
 I start this off by taking a story of my own through the whole writing process.
-This takes about a week to do, but is worth it in the end as they can see how writing a story doesn't take one day (like it may have before) and that real authors go through a process.
-You can grab these FREE posters by click below.
+This takes about a week to do, but is worth it in the end as they can see how writing a story doesn’t take one day (like it may have before) and that real authors go through a process.

-Also, I keep pages of what to do for each stage of the Writing Process up next to the pocket chart so they can read it if they don't remember what to do.
+Also, I keep pages of what to do for each stage of the Writing Process in a writing center so they can read it if they don’t remember what to do.
+The language is written in kid friendly language, has examples of the pages they’ll need to use and is to the point.

 The student brings their writing journal, pen and Prewriting Map to me.
-I used to bring a chair and scoot around to them like I was taught to do by so many Writing Workshop authors, but I soon realized, they're young, I'm old with bad knees, they can get up and come to me!
+I used to bring a chair and scoot around to them like I was taught to do by so many Writing Workshop authors, but I soon realized, they’re young, I’m old with bad knees, they can get up and come to me!
 So, we sit together.
 They give me their Prewriting Map.
-I open my Writing Workshop teacher binder and turn to a page with their name on it to take notes (I keep each page in a page protector). ***Update--students now are keeping these in their own Writing Workshop binders and bringing them to me for Teacher Conference :)
+I open my Writing Workshop teacher binder and turn to a page with their name on it to take notes (I keep each page in a page protector).
+You can also have students store this page in their own binder instead of yours.

 You used a pen!
 You skipped lines!
 You sounded out that word the best you could!
 You had a beginning/middle/end!
 You capitalized the beginnings of sentences!
 You remembered to put periods and knew where to put them!
 Your story makes sense!